Derived intersections over the Hochschild cochain complex

 \paragraph We can organize our spaces in the following diagram

 where $W$ is the derived scheme given by the derived intersection of the zero section, $Y$ and the graph of $df$, $Z$ inside $T^*X$.
 The cotangent bundle has a canonical symplectic structure, the two embeddings, $Y\ra T^*X$ and $Z\ra T^*X$ have canonical Lagrangian structures (in the sense of \cite{PTVV}).
 Therefore, their derived intersection, $W$ is equipped with a $-1$-shifted symplectic structure (\cite{PTVV}).
 In the Costello-Li framework (see, for instance, \cite{CosLi}), the quantizations of $\cO_W$ (where $W$ is equipped with a $-1$-shifted symplectic structure) is a BV-algebra structure on the sheaf $\cO_W[[\hbar]]$ which is, in this case, exactly the BV-algebra structure constructed above.

-Summarizing the above discussion we see that the quantization of the derived intersection of Lagrangians is the derived intersection of the quantized Lagrangians.
+Summarizing the above discussion we see that the quantization of the derived intersection of Lagrangians inside the cotangent bundle is the derived intersection of the quantized Lagrangians.
 We can state a meta statement:\\

 {\em The quantization of the derived intersection of Lagrangians is the derived intersection of the quantized Lagrangians.}

-\paragraph The purpose of the current paper is to give a further evidence of the meta statement by generalizing the above picture when the ambient space is the 1-shifted cotangent bundle $T^*X[1]$ (we assume that $X$ is a smooth scheme over $\C$.)
-We consider two special closed embeddings (in the sense of \cite{TV}): the zero section $Y=X\ra T^*X[1]$ and the graph of $\alpha$, $Z$, where $\alpha\in H^1(X,\Omega^1_X)$.
-These subschemes can be equipped with Lagrangian structures whenever $d\alpha\in H^1(X,\Omega^2_{cl,X})=0$.
-(Here $\Omega^2_{cl,X}$ denotes the sheaf of closed 2-forms on $X$.)
-We see that their derived intersection, $W$ is $0$-shifted (again, by PTVV \cite{PTVV}), moreover one can show that $W$ is a twisted cotangent bundle over $X$ (corresponding to $\alpha$).
+\paragraph The purpose of the current paper is to give a further evidence of the meta statement by generalizing the above picture when the ambient space is the 1-shifted cotangent bundle $T^*[1]X$ (we assume that $X$ is a smooth scheme over $\C$.)
+We consider two special closed embeddings (in the sense of \cite{TV}): the zero section $Y=X\ra T^*[1]X$ and the graph of $\alpha$, $Z\ra T^*[1]X$, where $\alpha\in H^1(X,\Omega^1_X)$.
+These closed embeddings can be equipped with Lagrangian structures whenever $d\alpha\in H^1(X,\Omega^{\geq 2}_{X})=0$.
+(Here $\Omega^{\geq 2}_{X}$ denotes the truncation of the de Rham complex of $X$.)
+We see that their derived intersection, $W$ is $0$-shifted (again, by \cite{PTVV}), moreover one can show that $W$ is a twisted cotangent bundle over $X$ (corresponding to $\alpha$).

 (For more details see Section \ref{sec:tdo}.)
 We remark that the symplectic structure on $W$ depends on the choices of the Lagrangian structures on $X\ra T^*[1]X$ and $Z\ra T^*[1]X$.